w3f/polkadot-wiki/docs/learn/learn-guides-bounties.md

 The status of child bounties can be viewed on the [Polkassembly Bounty page](https://polkadot.polkassembly.io/bounties) under the specific parent bounty.
-A child bounty status can be "Added", "Awarded", and "Claimed".
-For example, the parent bounty 17 refers to the Community Events Bounty that has 183 child bounties.
+A child bounty status can be "Added", "Awarded", or "Claimed".
+For example, the parent bounty 17 refers to the Community Events Bounty, which has 183 child bounties.

 ![polkassembly-child-bounties](../assets/polkassembly-child-bounties.png)

 After a child bounty has been awarded and the {{ polkadot: 8 :polkadot }}{{ kusama: 4 :kusama }}-day delay elapsed, follow the guidelines in the video tutorial below to learn how to claim a child bounty reward.
-Note that the extrinsic to claim the child bounty reward is permissionless and anyone can initiate the claim on behalf of the beneficiary.
+Note that the extrinsic to claim the child bounty reward is permissionless, and anyone can initiate the claim on behalf of the beneficiary.

 [![Claim Child Bounty Reward](https://img.youtube.com/vi/db82aHgy23c/0.jpg)](https://www.youtube.com/watch?v=db82aHgy23c)